-You can extend your Student visa if you need more time to complete your studies or if you start a new programme.
+You might be able to extend your Student visa if you need more time to complete your studies in the UK or if you start a new programme with Goldsmiths.

 Primary page content